PopovEvgeniy/simpleswfconvertor/readme.txt

 Put the executable file of Flash Player Projector to Simple swf convertor directory.
 You can take Flash Player Projector here: https://archive.org/details/adobe-flash-player-projector

+Working modes

+The normal mode intends for processing single flash movie.
+The batch mode intends for processing all flash movies in target directory.

 License